 - 1. Has your ability to integrate CQI into practice changed this year?
 If yes, what do you attribute the change to? - Yes.
 There are quarterly meetings with the Children's Commission where the slate of projects and activities are presented to the multidisciplinary task force.
 Committees and workgroups also regularly assess, modify, and review CIP projects.
 Annually, CIP staff review every project and deliverable to identify status in the change management process and ensure that the program is responsive to the identified priority areas. - Every training-related project, including scholarships, involves a pre-event and post-event survey, which are used to modify the curriculum and format for future events.
-In addition to receiving valuable CQI-related information from trainees, CIP staff also conduct extensive internal CQI on each training project to review our internal planning process and our training outcomes. - Partnership with the Center, as mentioned above, greatly increased CIP capacity to utilize CQI principles in project design, implementation, and evaluation. - In FY 2020, the Texas liaison from the Capacity Building Center for Courts provided a two-part training on CQI and each member of Texas CIP participated.
-This training benefitted both new staff and more experienced staff. - 2.
-Which of the following CBCC Events/Services have you/your staff engaged in this past year?
+In addition to receiving valuable CQI-related information from trainees, CIP staff also conduct extensive internal CQI on each training project to review our internal planning process and our training outcomes.

+- 2. Which of the following CBCC Events/Services have you/your staff engaged in this past year?

+- □ Attorney Academy

-\boxtimes Judicial Academy
+- ☑ Judicial Academy

+- ⊠ CIPShare 2.0

-CQI Consult (Topic:)
+- CQI Consult (Topic:)

-Virtual Evidence-Building Workshop
+- CQI Workshop

-\boxtimes Constituency Group - Data/Evaluation
+- Constituency Group Data/Evaluation

-\boxtimes Constituency Group - Family First Prevention Services Act
+- Constituency Group Family First Prevention Services Act

-\boxtimes Constituency Group - Hearing Quality
+- Constituency Group Hearing Quality

-\boxtimes Constituency Group - ICWA
+- ☑ Constituency Group ICWA

+- Constituency Group Legal Representation

-\boxtimes Constituency Group - New Directors
+- Constituency Group New Directors

+- Constituency Group Race Equity

+- \boxtimes Constituency Group Regional CIP Calls

-\boxtimes Constituency Group - Virtual Hearings/Court Processes
+- Constituency Group Virtual Hearings/Court Processes

-\boxtimes Constituency Group - Other Equity
+- □ Constituency Group Other

-\boxtimes CIP All Call - What % of All Calls does your CIP participate in?
-95% Do you have any of the following resources to help you integrate CQI into practice? \boxtimes CIP staff with data expertise \boxtimes CIP staff with evaluation expertise \boxtimes Consultants with CQI expertise \boxtimes a University partnership a statewide court case management system \boxtimes Contracts with external individuals or organizations to assist with CQI efforts Other resources: 3a .
-Do you record your child welfare court hearings? ⊠ Yes □ No If yes, are they \boxtimes audio \boxtimes video
+- CIP All Call -- What % of All Calls does your CIP participate in?
+95%

+- 3. Do you have any of the following resources to help you integrate CQI into practice?

+- □ CIP staff with data expertise

+- \Box CIP staff with evaluation expertise

+- ☑ Consultants with CQI expertise

+- a University partnership

+- \Box a statewide court case management system

+- Contracts with external individuals or organizations to assist with CQI efforts

+- \Box Other resources:

+- a.
+Do you record your child welfare court hearings? \boxtimes Yes \square No

+If yes, are they \boxtimes audio \boxtimes video

 In general, some courts utilize audio recordings for hearings.
 However, in March 2020, the Texas Office of Court Administration (OCA) purchased Zoom licenses for all Texas courts in response to the COVID-19 pandemic.
 Court hearings are recorded and livestreamed on YouTube to comply with the Open Courts Doctrine.
 Courts are instructed to delete recordings on YouTube after the conclusion of the hearing to protect confidentiality.
 There may also be instances where sensitive information is discussed in court and the livestream is temporarily disabled.
-Courts are working toward a return to in person proceedings and hybrid hearings in some instances.

-3b.
+Some courts returned to in person proceedings whereas others have a hybrid approach or continue with virtual proceedings.

+b.
 Can you remotely access your court case management system?
-For example, Odyssey systems often allow remote access to case files. □ Yes ☒ No
+For example, Odyssey systems often allow remote access to case files. □ Yes ⊠ No

-Texas does not have a uniform or statewide case management system.
+• Texas does not have a uniform or statewide case management system.